-We will administer funding schemes that build and support community relationships in collaboration with the Executive Office.
+In 2016 we said we would administer funding schemes that build and support community relationships in collaboration with The Executive Office.

-- Provide regional funding programmes that complement funding from central and local government - Provide funding programmes that respond to need and demonstrate positive impact - Provide variety in funding packages facilitating access to smaller and larger awards - Offer guidance to funded organisations and opportunities for shared learning between projects including the development of outcome based accountability models - Work to ensure that the longer term financial support for reconciliation is outcome-based in the context of the T:BUC priorities and the Good Relations Indicator framework
+Provide regional funding programmes that complement funding from central and local government.

+Provide funding programmes that respond to need and demonstrate positive impact.

+Provide variety in funding packages facilitating access to smaller and larger awards.

+Offer guidance to funded organisations and opportunities for shared learning between projects including the development of outcome based accountability models.

+Work to ensure that the longer term financial support for reconciliation is outcome-based in the context of the T:BUC priorities and the Good Relations Indicator framework.

+KEY OUTPUT AND OUTCOME INDICATOR:

-Key output and outcome indicator: CRC's annual regional grant assistance will strengthen community relationships; contribute to a collaborative and outcomes based approach; and be delivered on time and in budget.
+CRC's annual regional grant assistance will strengthen community relationships; contribute to a collaborative and outcomes based approach; and be delivered on time and in budget.